-- a) the financial report of Malabar Coal Limited and its controlled entities is in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the consolidated entity's financial position as at 30 June 2015 and of its performance for the year ended on that date; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- a) the financial report of Malabar Coal Limited is in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the consolidated entity's financial position as at 30 June 2016 and of its performance for the year ended on that date; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.